Scattering of mesons in quantum simulators: Gauge invariance and confinement

 for all $j$.
 The meaning of this equation, referred to as the \textit{Gauss law}, is that the gauge field spatial variations can only take place upon crossing a site on which a fermion is located, {as shown in Fig. \ref{fig_sketch}-(a).}

-The LGT in Eq.~\eqref{eq_HZ2sm} exhibits particle confinement in the regime {$m > 2|w|,|\tau|>0$}.
-In the context of quantum chromodynamics (QCD), confinement underlies the fact that quarks can only be observed in composite structures such as protons and neutrons.
-The occurrence of fermion confinement in model~\eqref{eq_HZ2sm} can be understood by considering the limit $m\to\infty$.
-The ground state $\ket{GS}$ becomes a fermion vacuum with $c^\dagger_j c_j \ket{GS} =0 $; by gauge-neutrality, [cf. Eq.~\eqref{eq_gaugeneutral}], the gauge field is uniformly polarized.
+The LGT in Eq.~(\ref{eq_HZ2sm}) exhibits particle confinement in the regime {$m > 2|w|,|\tau|>0$}.
+The occurrence of fermion confinement in model~(\ref{eq_HZ2sm}) can be understood by considering the limit $m\to\infty$.
+The ground state $\ket{GS}$ becomes a fermion vacuum with $c^\dagger_j c_j \ket{GS} =0 $; by gauge-neutrality, [cf. Eq.~(\ref{eq_gaugeneutral})], the gauge field is uniformly polarized.
 The interaction term $H_{\text{int}}$ acting on the vacuum creates a pair of neighboring fermions.
 These particles can hop away from each other, with a hopping amplitude $w$.
 As they move, gauge-invariance forces a string of excited gauge field {with tension $\tau$} to extend between them, which costs an energy per unit length equal to the string tension $\tau$.
 Therefore,the two $\mathbb{Z}_2$-charges experience a confining potential $V(r)=|\tau| r$ that grows unbounded at large distances $r$ whenever $\tau \neq 0$.
 As a consequence, the {excitations} form a discrete tower of \textit{neutral} (in a $\mathbb{Z}_2$ theory, particle and antiparticle are the same object) bound states, labelled by their internal quantum number $\ell=1,2,\dots$ and their center-of-mass momentum $k$.